DevanshiPrajapati/Dynamic_Pricing_Model/README.md

 ## Usage

 1. Clone the repository
+2. Download all the required libraries from 'requirements.txt'.
-2. Generate data using 'data_generation.py'.
+3. Generate data using 'data_generation.py'.
 This script creates synthetic pricing data and saves it to 'pricing_data.csv'.
-3. Train the Q-learning model using 'q_learning.py'.
+4. Train the Q-learning model using 'q_learning.py'.
 This trains the Q-learning agent and saves the results as NumPy files.
-4. Visualize results using 'visualization.py'.
+5. Visualize results using 'visualization.py'.
 This creates various visualizations of the learning process and price recommendations.

 ## Data Generation